-I read an article today about the human connection to dogs and how a pets death can hurt more then losing a human..and I was compelled to tell the story about my boy Cobee who we lost this year.
-I haven't been able to get myself to think about it until now.
+I read an article today about the human connection to dogs and how a pets death can hurt more then losing a human family member..and I was compelled to tell the story about my boy Cobee who we lost this year.
+I honestly haven't been able to get myself to think about it until now.

 I can remember the day I first saw Cobee as if it were yesterday.
 It was August 26th 2005 and he was one of several puppies in a litter of a close friend who ran a shelter..the second we saw him we fell in love, and that love has never stopped growing.

-My wife and I were newly married and had our hands full, new apartment, new life, new beginnings, and no intention of getting a dog BUT there was something about that puppy, something special, a connection I couldn't put my finger on, but it was there and it took hold of me with great force.
-I thought about him all night and we decided to bring him into our family the very next day.
+My wife and I were newly married and we had our hands full, new apartment, new life, new beginnings, and no intention of getting a dog BUT there was something about that puppy, something special, a connection I couldn't put my finger on it, but it was there and it took hold of me with great force.
+I thought about him all night and we decided to bring him into our lives and family the very next day.